Western theater of the American Revolutionary War: Background

-As the Revolution approached, tensions grew in the Ohio Valley.
-The Grand Ohio Company was built on speculation in Native American lands, and Great Britain granted tracts of Native land to veterans of the French and Indian War to pay off debts.
-But in 1772, Great Britain redeployed many of its western forces to the East Coast due to the increasing tensions with the colonists, removing a deterrent to illegal squatters.
-In 1774, Great Britain determined that these land grants could not be granted to colonial veterans, meaning that colonial veterans who had invested heavily in land speculation (such as George Washington) would lose their investment.
+Tensions grew in the Ohio Valley.
+The Grand Ohio Company was built on speculation in Native American lands, and Great Britain granted tracts of Native land to veterans of the French and Indian War to pay debts.
+But in 1772, Great Britain redeployed many of its western forces to the East Coast due to the increasing tensions with the colonists, removing a deterrent to illegal white squatters.
+In 1774, Great Britain determined that these land grants could not be given to colonial veterans, meaning that colonial veterans who had invested heavily in land speculation (such as George Washington) would lose their investment.
 That same year, the Quebec Act placed the lands between the Ohio River and Great Lakes under the jurisdiction of Quebec.
-That Spring, a group of settlers led by Daniel Greathouse committed the Yellow Creek massacre, in which thirteen women and children were killed, including the wife and pregnant sister of Tachnechdorus, who had been friendly to settlers until that time.
+That Spring, a group of settlers led by Daniel Greathouse committed the Yellow Creek massacre, in which thirteen Native women and children were killed, including the wife and pregnant sister of Tachnechdorus, who had been friendly to settlers until that time.
 In a particularly brutal act, Koonay, the sister of Tachnechdorus, was strung up by the wrists while her unborn baby was impaled.
-As expected, Tachnechdorus took revenge, and was supported by the Shawnee, who expressed discontent that they had still not been paid for their lands.
+Tachnechdorus took revenge for the atrocity.
+He was supported by the Shawnee, who had still not been paid for their lands.
 Still other Shawnee fled the Scioto River valley, avoiding the anticipated war with the white settlers who suddenly surrounded them.

-Most of the Indians who actually lived and hunted in the Ohio Valley—Shawnees, Mingos, Lenape, and Wyandots—had not been consulted in the 1768 treaties.
-Angry with the Iroquois for selling their lands to the British, Shawnees began to organize a confederacy of western Indians with the intention of preventing the loss of their lands.
-British and Iroquois officials worked to diplomatically isolate the Shawnees from other Indian nations, however, and so when Dunmore's War broke out in 1774, Shawnees faced the Virginia militia with few allies.
+Most of the Native Americans who lived and hunted in the Ohio Valley, Shawnees, Mingos, Lenape, and Wyandots, had not been consulted in the 1768 treaties.
+Angry with the Iroquois for selling their lands to the British, Shawnees began to organize a confederacy of western Native peoples with the intention of preventing the loss of their lands.
+British and Iroquois officials worked to diplomatically isolate the Shawnees from other Native nations, however, and so when Dunmore's War broke out in 1774, Shawnees faced the Virginia militia with few allies.
 After Virginia's victory in the war, the Shawnees were compelled to accept the Ohio River boundary.
 Shawnee and Mingo leaders who did not agree with these terms renewed the struggle soon after the American Revolutionary War began in 1775.